tc39/proposal-array-from-async/README.md

 If the argument is a sync iterable (and not an async iterable), then the return value is still a promise that will resolve to an array.
 If the sync iterator yields promises, then each yielded promise is awaited before its value is added to the new array.
-(Values that are not promises are also awaited for one microtick to [prevent Zalgo][Zalgo].)
+(Values that are not promises are also awaited to [prevent Zalgo][Zalgo].)
 All of this matches the behavior of `for await`.

 [Zalgo]: https://blog.izs.me/2013/08/designing-apis-for-asynchrony/